Home

 • make sure that men and women who do the same work do not have different job titles

-• be consistent when deciding people's pay and contractual terms and conditions, for example have one pay structure for the business and limit who can decide on salaries for new staff
+• be consistent when deciding people's pay and contractual terms and conditions, for example have one pay structure for the organisation and limit who can decide on salaries for new staff

 Find out more about: